Markhan1/Todos-App/README.md

 Then create a file named `config.env` in directory `server/`, and add the required two variables: `ATLAS_URI`, `PORT`.

-`ATLAS_URI` is the uri link of your mongodb atlas.
+`ATLAS_URI` is the URI link to your mongodb atlas accounts' DB connection.

 `PORT` can be any port number you want (5000 is recommended).